Dual Mesh Convolutional Networks for Human Shape Correspondence: Method

 Given a face in $\mathcal{M}$, represented by $x_0$ in Figure \ref{fig:dual_conv_order}, we wish to define the convolution as the dot product of the weights with the features of the neighbors, similar to a convolutional layer over regular pixel grids.
-Although the neighbors of a face can be assigned a unique clock-wise orientation defined \wrt the central face normal, their order is not unique (\ie which neighbor comes first).
-To resolve the order ambiguity for the neighboring faces, we consider two different strategies inspired by previous work.
+Although the neighbors of a face can be assigned a unique clockwise orientation defined \wrt the central face normal, their order (\ie which neighbor comes first) is not unique.
+To resolve the ordering ambiguity for the neighboring faces, we use a strategy analogous to angular max-pooling~\cite{masci15iccvw}.
+Let $C_I$ and $C_O$ denote the number of input and output feature channels, respectively.

-\mypar{DualConvMax} This first strategy uses the surface normal to define neighbors' orientation and mitigates their order ambiguity by max-pooling over application of the filter, treating each one of the neighbors as the first, analogously to angular max-pooling~\citep{masci15iccvw}.
-Let $C_I$ and $C_O$ denote the number of feature channels in the input and output of the convolution respectively.
 The central node's feature $x_0$ is always multiplied with the same weights $\mathbf{U}\in\R^{C_O\times C_I}$.
-Weights $\mathbf{W}\in\R^{C_O\times 3C_I}$ are applied to the local neighbors using their three possible orderings, followed by a coordinate-wise max-pooling across the orders: \bea y_0 = \mathbf{U} x_0 + \max\{ \mathbf{W} \boldsymbol{x}_{1,2,3}, \mathbf{W} \boldsymbol{x}_{2,3,1}, \mathbf{W} \boldsymbol{x}_{3,1,2}\}, \eea where $y_{0}\in\R^{C_O}$ is the output feature, $\boldsymbol{x}_{1,2,3}\in\R^{3C_I}$ denotes the concatenation of the neighbors $x_1$, $x_2$ and $x_3$ in this order.
+Weights $\mathbf{W}\in\R^{C_O\times 3C_I}$ are applied to the local neighbors using their three possible orderings, followed by a coordinate-wise max-pooling across the orders:

-\mypar{DualConvInv} The second strategy follows the same principle as in \citet{hanocka19tog}.
-We define a symmetric function on the input features to create order and orientation invariant features $\boldsymbol{f}\in\R^{3C_I}$ for the neighborhood $\{x_1,x_2,x_3\}$ of $x_0$: